KLoVi/vanguard-ab-test/README.md

 After having the metrics results, three hypotheses testing where calculated: two for the completion rate, to establish if there was a statistically significant difference between the completion rates and additionally to measure if the cost-effectiveness threshold of 5% -set as a minimum by Vangard- was also statistically significant ("Hypotheses_Completion_Rate").

-We also tested if there are gender differences that affect engaging with the new or old process (extra_hypothesis_gender_completion).
+We also tested if there were statistically significant average age differences between the groups that where tested (extra_hypothesis_age).

 4. Experiment Evaluation: